LiyaoTang/My-Notes/Networks/Networks.md

       $\Rightarrow$ optimizing routing causes each router optimize its forwarding table

-    - Focus on packet $\Rightarrow$ packets usually arrive in different order than that of when it's sent
+    - Focus on packet $\Rightarrow$ packets usually arrive in different order than that when it's sent

   - Forwarding Table

     - packet forwarding table

       1. forward packet based on its destination address
-      2. mor robust to router failure (find another path)
+      2. more robust to router failure (find another path)
       3. learn / optimize forwarding table on the fly

     - circuit forwarding table